 The growth in containerization as a percentage of total freight puts pressure on inland transport logistics to improve efficiencies and reduce transport-related waste.
 It also changes port priorities, for example the Port of Vancouver appears to be favouring merchandise goods in containers over food that isn't shipped via container, reducing shipping options for food firms (Briere, 2020).
 Seaway containerization is erratic, with many importing firms, upon arrival by ship at Montreal, shifting containers to rail and truck.
 However, it appears that much of the imported seaway freight is not food (with sugar coming into Toronto being an exception).
 The St. Lawrence Seaway cannot handle the size of many modern container ships.
 Export-bound grain is often shipped along the Seaway, then transferred to larger vessels in Montreal, but there are reports that more Prairie grain is coming by rail to Montreal and Quebec City rather than by Seaway (Higgins and Ferguson, 2011).

 Shipping companies often control containers and their allocation which means private decision-making about what gets moved and when.
 Shipping companies are reluctant to have their containers spend much time in the Prairie interior.
 Specialty grains, canola and lentils are affected.
-Perhaps 20% of containers are empty backhaul (Rodrigue, 2012).
-COVID has aggravated problems of container availability (see Get started, Problems, Lack of Resilience).
+Perhaps 20% of containers were empty backhaul (Rodrigue, 2012), but COVID has significantly aggravated problems of container availability (see Get started, Problems, Lack of Resilience).
+The National Supply Chain Task Force (2022), focusing primarily on import and export, has essentially acknowledged the lack of resilience in our increasingly privatized transport system because it is calling for significant government intervention of the kind that has previously been employed (including financing, penalties, regulation, subsidies) to compensate for the very significant market failures of the last few years in the transport system.